StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/CREATE_MATERIALIZED_VIEW.md

 **query_statement** (required)

 The query statement to create the asynchronous materialized view.
 From v3.1.6 onwards, StarRocks supports creating asynchronous materialized views with Common Table Expression (CTE).

-> **CAUTION**
->
-> Currently, StarRocks does not support creating asynchronous materialized views with base tables created with the list partitioning strategy.

 ### Query an asynchronous materialized view